discontented/CSI-5007/_notes/graph-algorithms.md

 $O(\lvert{V}\rvert^2)$

 ## Bellman-Ford
-* Works with edges with negative weights
+* Works with edges with negative weights.
+* Graph is directed.
 * Uses a boolean to check if a negative-weight cycle is reachable from the source.
 	* If so, there is no solution.
 	* If there is no cycle, the algorithm returns the shortest paths and their weights.